• Skip to primary navigation

 Pretty artists’ village on the banks of the Seine, near Rouen.

-The tree-covered cliffs on one side, the flowing water on the other.
-Half-timbered houses and a pretty church.
+The tree-covered cliffs on one side, the flow of water on the other.
+It features half-timbered houses and a pretty church.

 Video